apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 Ok, run the plugin, and table `_tool_icla_committer` will be created automatically just like the snapshot below:
 ![](https://i.imgur.com/7Z324IX.png)

-Next, let's run `go run generator/main.go create-extractor icla committer` and type in what the command prompt asks for.
+Next, let's run `go run generator/main.go create-extractor icla committer` and type in what the command prompt asks for to create a new sub-task.

 ![](https://i.imgur.com/UyDP9Um.png)